MicrosoftDocs/visualstudio-docs/docs/debugger/dotnet-hot-reload.md

 The types of edits you can make with hot reload are determined by the runtime, not by the method you used to start the application (F5 or Ctrl+F5).

-## Supported code changes (.NET Core, .NET Framework)
+## Supported code changes (Core CLR, .NET Framework)

-For CoreCLR and .NET Framework, the changes supported in [Edit and Continue](../debugger/supported-code-changes-csharp.md) are supported in .NET Hot Reload.
+For Core CLR and .NET Framework, the changes supported in [Edit and Continue](../debugger/supported-code-changes-csharp.md) are supported in .NET Hot Reload.

-## Supported code changes (Mono))
+## Supported code changes (Mono)

 For Mono, method body replacement is supported with limitations: